 In addition to being a pet-friendly airline, Hawaiian is also one of the cheapest airlines to upgrade your flight.

 If you’re traveling with pets and looking for airline perks, JetBlue offers some incentives with its JetPaws program.
-The free program includes a special bag tag that will be attached to your pet carrier at check-in, a “Petiquette” list of tips on how to manage pet travel with JetBlue as well as 300 TrueBlue points.
+The free program includes a special bag tag that will be attached to your pet carrier at check-in, a “Petiquette” list of tips on how to manage pet travel with JetBlue as well as 300 TrueBlue points if you are a member.

-You can book your pet online or by phone, and the fee is $100 each way.
-The pet carrier counts as one carry-on bag on the flight, and you’ll need to check in at the full-service counter at the airport.
+You can book your pet online or by phone, and the fee is $125 each way.
+The pet carrier counts as one carry-on bag on the flight, and you’ll need to check-in at the full-service counter at the airport.
 Service animals or emotional support animals are allowed, but they’re limited to dogs, cats and miniature horses.

 American Airlines is one of the most pet-friendly airlines, offering several travel options depending on the breed and size of your furry friend.
 You can travel with pets as carry-on luggage or transport them via American Airlines Cargo.
 There are some dog and cat breed restrictions to keep in mind, but you can confirm whether your pet can travel by calling in advance.
 Carry-on pets must fit in a small kennel underneath the seat in front of you for the duration of the flight.